F5EMEA/oltra/use-cases/nic-examples/service-mesh/README.md

 The KubeAPI Server needs to be modified to enable Service Account Token Volume Projection.

 You need to `ssh` on to the master node, and modify `/etc/kubernetes/manifests/kube-apiserver.yaml`.
-Ensure that the following arguments are patched into the file:
+Ensure that the following arguments are added into the file (do not delete anything):

 ```
 spec: